git-rebase(1) — Linux manual page

 --allow-empty-message

 No-op.
-Rebasing commits with an empty message used to fail
+Rebasing commits with an empty message used to fail and

-an empty message do not cause rebasing to halt.
+message do not cause rebasing to halt.

 See also INCOMPATIBLE OPTIONS below.